 And speaking of dysfunctional markets, there's good evidence that the claim that people will enter into a "value exchange" involving their data is an imaginary position that only data marketers believe in.
 People don't see a value exchange, they just hate you in silence.
 I don't blame anyone for wishing such an exchange existed, but I believe that reality-based marketing works better.

 Which brings us to another trope: that we somehow don't have a definition of privacy.
 I mean, it's a somewhat contested space, but not that contested.
 We have a pretty broadly accepted definition that works very well in the trenches (it's what I've used at The Times for the past four years), that has its own conference, is massively cited, and is referenced in social and data science textbooks.
 I covered it for a general audience.
-I also introduced it for use in a standards context, which hopefully TAG/PING can find some consensus around soon.
+I also introduced it for use in a standards context context, which hopefully TAG/PING can find some consensus around soon.

 I could keep going, but this might be enough of a literature review for today.
 The way I see it, we have a pretty straightforward choice.
 We can keep loudly blustering that doing more of exactly what we've done for the past two decades will somehow magically lead to different outcomes, or we can actually bite the bullet, whether we like it or not, and find solutions that actually work.